The results of experiments and instrument runs can be uploaded and associated with samples that are registered in the system.

 - Note that the data itself will not be imported at this time.

-- Once fields have been inferred, you can make changes if needed.
+- Once fields have been inferred, you can make changes as needed.

-- For instance, if your results spreadsheet also includes columns for the run fields you defined, you may need to delete the duplicate fields.
+- For example, if your results spreadsheet also includes columns for the run fields you defined, you may need to delete the duplicate fields.
 Click the to delete a field.

 - If your result spreadsheet contains any reserved fields, they will not be shown on the inferral list, but they will always be created.
 You will see a blue banner indicating this reason for not seeing specific fields from your file.

 There must be a field mapping assay data to the sample it represents.
 If your fields include one named "SampleID", it will be automatically mapped.
 Otherwise, you will see a blue notice and need to follow the steps in the next section